Why I Chose React Native

 npx expo start

-2. Scan the QR code with your camera (iOS) or Expo Go app (Android)
+2. Scan the QR code (camera on iOS, Expo Go app on Android)

-Navigate to app > (tabs) > index.js and replace the content with this basic example:
+Go to app > (tabs) > index.js and replace everything with this code:

 import React from 'react';